sigmasharp/w266/cloud/README.md

 *  From the hamburger menu again, select "Compute Engine"
 *  (You may see a dialog box for a minute or two as Compute Engine initializes for your project.)
 *  Click "Create Instance"
 *  Fill in the instance creation form as shown below.
-Don't worry about the cost; the rate shown assumesalways-on, so you shouldn't come close to the limit if you shut down when not in use.
+Don't worry about the cost; the rate shown assumes always-on, so you shouldn't come close to the limit if you shut down when not in use.

 ![Create instance](screenshots/6-createinstance.png "Create instance")